jsperoni/SWEN261-WeBoughtAZoo/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._

-The minimum viable product will have the customers being able to view basic information about the animals (name), the owner to be able to change the animals that are listed in the product list and for both owner and customer to be able to log in with their username and not be able to see the other's side of the webstore.
+The minimum viable product will have the customers being able to view basic information about the animals (name, price, species), the owner to be able to change the animals that are listed in the product list and for both owner and customer to be able to log in with their username and not be able to see the other's side of the webstore.
+The customers are able to checkout with the items in their shopping cart.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._

-The animal or product, customer, owner, species, shopping cart
+ Epics: animal or product, customer, owner, species, shopping cart Top-Level Stories: Checkout, add/remove/update product, browse products, product history, targeted species care information

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._